 Watch this short video, A Shared Culture, to get a sense for the vision behind Creative Commons.

 In domains like textbook publishing, academic research, documentary film, and many more, restrictive copyright rules continue to inhibit creation, access, and remix.
-CC tools are helping to solve this problem.
-Today Creative Commons licenses are used by nearly 2 billion works online across 9 million websites.
+CC tools help to solve this problem.
+Today Creative Commons licenses are used on nearly 2 billion works online across 9 million websites.
 The grand experiment that started about 20 years ago has been a success, including in ways unimagined by CC’s founders.

 While other custom open copyright licenses have been developed in the past, we recommend using Creative Commons licenses because they are up to date, free-to-use, and have been broadly adopted by governments, institutions and individuals as the global standard for open copyright licenses.